 Location: The native land of President Ho Chi Minh is located in Kim Lien Commune, Nam Dan District, Nghe An Province.
+Characteristics: This is the place where President Ho Chi Minh was born and spent his childhood time here.

 Sen Village (the homeland of Ho Chi Minh's father)